Help in Algebra and Trig

 We have found that such gaps are not uncommon and can hurt performance in first-year math courses.
 Fortunately, such gaps, once identified, are easily dealt with.
 It is a good idea to deal with these, if possible, before you start your first year courses.

 After you have written the quiz (which should take around 60 minutes), we will provide you with various online resources to help you do so.
-As well, you have access to the free Math Review Sessions listed below.
+As well, you have access to the free Math Background Tutorials listed below.
+(Note: please create your Passport York account before you take the quiz.)

 Bethune is offering free four-day Math Background Tutorials to those who may be having problems in first year math.
 Their purpose is to familiarize students with important basic algebraic and trigonometric concepts that may not have been fully covered in high school and which can often significantly hurt performance in university math courses.